avosa/bloodbath-rust/README.md

 # bloodbath-rust

-This is a Rust implementation of the [Bloodbath API's](https://github.com/Loschcode/bloodbath-api) event scheduling library.
+This is a Rust implementation of the [Bloodbath](https://github.com/Loschcode/bloodbath-api) event scheduling library.

 ## Getting Started